ljgago/typst-chords/README.md

 - `font`: Text font name, default: "Linux Libertine" (optional)

-The returned function `set-graph-chords` has the following parameters:
+The returned function from `set-graph-chords` has the following parameters:

 ```
 // Generates a chord diagram